wangl-cc/EvolutionaryModelingTools.jl/README.md

-# GillespieTools
+# EvolutionaryModelingTools

-An implementation of Gillespie's direct method.
+This package provides an easy way to build evolutionary biology models and simulate them by Gillespie's direct method algorithm.